JMichaelYang/CodeJam/README.md

 4. Ensure that the file names in the Read and Write functions match the input file name and the intended output file name.

-5. Write the code to manipulate the inputs in the Execute() function of the new class.
+5. Write the code to manipulate the inputs in the manipulate() function of the new class.

 6. Run the main() function of the new class.